Edgar Humphreys: War service

 Humphreys was serving as a sergeant pilot when he was commissioned as pilot officer on 19 July 1940 (with seniority from 25 April 1940).
 He married Lilian Watt in the early summer of 1940 near Okehampton in Devon and they set up home in Boscombe.

-Flying Bristol Blenheim light bombers he served with No. 107 Squadron RAF flying from RAF Wattisham after their return from France where they had suffered a terrible casualty rate during the Battle of France.
-The squadron primarily flew precision daylight or nighttime bombing raids on German targets in the occupied countries, airfields, harbours and troop installations.
-On the evening of 15 – 16 November 1940 he was fortunate to survive when his Bristol Blenheim Mark IV (serial number "R3737") crashed as he attempted an emergency landing near Stowmarket during a mission to bomb German airbases in Europe.
+Flying Bristol Blenheim light bombers, he served with No. 107 Squadron RAF, flying from RAF Wattisham after their return from France where they had suffered a terrible casualty rate during the Battle of France.
+The squadron primarily flew precision daylight or nighttime bombing raids on German targets in the occupied countries: airfields, harbours and troop installations.
+On the evening of 15–16 November 1940, he was fortunate to survive when his Blenheim Mark IV (serial number "R3737") crashed as he attempted an emergency landing near Stowmarket during a mission to bomb German airbases in Europe.